 About our research:

-Biodiversity indicators: Few existing biodiversity indicators have been subject to rigorous testing, and their ability to detect trends of interest remain poorly understood.
+Testing biodiversity indicators: Few existing biodiversity indicators have been subject to rigorous testing, and their ability to detect trends of interest remain poorly understood.
 Our lab is working to develop and apply new theory for designing, testing and selecting global biodiversity indicators for use in conservation decisions.
 Biodiversity metrics are also used to aggregate data for quantifying the effects of future scenarios and make planning decisions at different scales.
 See our page on the IUCN Red List of Ecosystems for more on indicators, decision making and risk assessment tools specific to ecosystems.
+Our indicators for ecosystems were adopted as headline indicators for the Kunming-Montreal Global Biodiversity Framework.
+This work is currently funded by an ARC Discovery grant.

 Key Publications (also see here):